EnTT 3.15.0

 The event dispatcher class allows users to trigger immediate events or to queue and publish them all together later.

 This class lazily instantiates its queues.
-Therefore, it's not necessary to announce the event types in advance:
+Therefore, it is not necessary to announce the event types in advance:

 // define a general purpose dispatcher